prathambhandari/Prathambhandari/README.md

 ## I'm a Web Developer !!
-- 🌱 I’m currently learning Blockchain and MERN Stack.
+- 🌱 I’m always learning about MERN Stack.
 - 👯 I’m looking to collaborate with other Developers
 - 🥅 2023 Goals: To be sucessful Developer and travel internationally
 - ⚡ Fun fact: I love to Sing